Intellectual Property

 Today, in the global era, every company desires to safeguard their brand with the help of intellectual property laws.
 The companies downright depend on IP law firms for the protection of not only their brand name but also their logo, marketing tools, slogans, taglines, images, and, in some cases, their phone numbers.

-But have we ever thought, Who protects the IP rights of these law firms when they themselves are charged with infringing the IP rights of other law firms?
-Should the general public rely on these violators for the protection of their IP rights?
+But have we ever thought, Who protects the IP rights of these law firms when they themselves are charged with infringing the intellectual property rights of other law firms?
+Should the general public rely on these violators for the protection of their intellectual property rights?
 Let’s understand the above scenario with the help of cases filed by India’s leading law firms against one another.

-“Higher Standards of Probity expected from IP Lawyers” – The case of Sujata Chaudhri Vs. Swarupa Ghosh, 2022
+“Higher Standards of Probity expected from intellectual property Lawyers” – The case of Sujata Chaudhri Vs. Swarupa Ghosh, 2022

 In the case, the plaintiff in question appeared before the court on the ground that she is an intellectual property lawyer and has adopted a distinctive “SC Device Mark” and registered the same in class 45 of trademark registration along with the words “SUJATA CHAUDHRI IP ATTORNEYS,” which can either be used alone or used in conjunction with these words.
 The said registration in class 45 applies to all legal services, including intellectual property consultancy, litigation, legal research, licensing, and advisory and consultancy services related to law, including intellectual property law.
 The plaintiff first designed the logo in 2014 and, hence, claims copyright ownership over it.